lverre/wusmap/README.md

 wusmap
 ======

-Show the route for your whatusea account
+*Shows the route for your whatusea account*

+Guide comming soon...